Do you want earplugs with that burger?

 Noise levels in restaurants are a growing concern for patrons, employees, and restaurant owners alike.
 In fact, nationally known reviewers have started to include the loudness of restaurants as factors in their ratings.
 And with good reason.
 A recent Zagat Dining Trends Survey found that noise in restaurants was ranked as diners’ top complaint.

-Research shows that long or repeated exposure to sounds at or above 85 decibels can cause noise-induced hearing loss.
+Research shows that long or repeated exposure to sounds at or above 85 A-weighted decibels (dBA) can cause noise-induced hearing loss.
 Signs of having been exposed to too much noise include not hearing clearly or having ringing in your ears after leaving a noisy environment.
-According to Restaurant Briefing, reviewers have noted noise level averages of 80 decibels or higher in restaurants around the country.
-(A typical conversation averages about 60 decibels).
+According to Restaurant Briefing, reviewers have noted noise level averages of 80 dBA or higher in restaurants around the country.
+(A typical conversation averages about 60 dBA).
 These noise levels can make conversations more difficult and put diners’ hearing at risk.
 In addition, having to speak over the dining room din could also put an unhealthy strain on customers’ voices.

 Next time you are checking out a new restaurant, remember to consider its loudness rating to determine whether it’s worth the visit.
 If you can’t find a noise rating before choosing a restaurant, use this common sense rule: If you have to raise your voice to be heard by the people at your table, it’s probably too loud.

 If you do decide to try a potentially loud restaurant, bring along some earplugs or earmuffs as a way to protect your hearing while enjoying good food.
 Additional tips if you think a restaurant is too noisy include: